codebybishwa/Crowdfunding_Project/README.md

 ## Project Overview
 <b>UnityFund</b> allows users to set up, verify, and fund impactful projects.
 Our platform prioritizes security and authenticity, requiring both project creators and backers to authenticate before participating.
 Projects undergo a verification process involving an AI model (soon to be implemented) that assesses feasibility, with the potential for manual review to further ensure the project's integrity.

 Once a project is approved, it’s displayed with comprehensive details and supporting documents for public viewing, making it easy for backers to make informed decisions.
-Multiple payment methods, including Google Pay, Stripe, and cryptocurrency, make it convenient to support projects from around the globe.
+UnityFund supports multiple payment methods, including Google Pay, Stripe, and cryptocurrency options, ensuring convenience for global users and catering to blockchain enthusiasts through Web3 integration.

 ## User-Friendly Interface